tableau/embedding-api-v3-guide/README.md

 ## Roadmap

 For information about the next release of the Tableau Embedding API (version 3.6), see the [Tableau Embedding API v3 Developer Preview
 ](https://embedding.tableauusercontent.com/preview/getting-started-v3.html).
-The Developer Preview includes new exporting APIs, custom error handling for connected apps, and create an embedded workbook from scratch, with or without a datasource.
+The Developer preview includes new methods for programmatically exporting views directly from Tableau without requiring user intervention, support for custom error handling for connected apps, and create embedded workbooks from scratch, with or without a data source.

 ### Strategies for adopting the Embedding API v3